Kothu Roti: Sri Lanka’s favourite street food

 At K+K Street Food, we love kothu roti because it is a versatile dish that can be customised to suit any diet and any palette.
 Some prefer their spicy while others prefer sweet.
 Some like to get creative and add cheese and other toppings while others appreciate the classic way of preparing it.
 Regardless, everyone will agree that kothu roti is the ideal Sri Lankan comfort food: utterly moreish and filling.

 Although the most common type of kothu roti uses a curry sauce, or kari sauce as we call it, some prepare theirs just with the spices rather than any sauce.
 We prefer using our homemade kari sauce as it enhances the flavour of the roti and gives it a richer and creamer taste.

-If you haven’t tried kothu roti yet, you are definitely missing out.
+If you haven’t tried the best kothu roti in London yet, you are definitely missing out.
 One bite of K+K’s kothu roti will have you returning to our BoxPark location in Croydon for more, but don’t take our word for it.
 Come try it yourself!